 How do I become eligible for financial aid?

-- Academic scholarships: When you submit your application for admission, you will automatically be considered for an academic scholarship.
+- Academic scholarships: Upon admission to Aurora University, you will automatically be considered for an academic scholarship.
 We carefully consider the academic credentials of each candidate.

 - Need-based Aid: Eligibility for federal, state, and institutional need-based grants, loans and student employment is determined after submitting the Free Application for Federal Student Aid (FAFSA).
 Need-based assistance is determined on the basis of "financial need," which is defined as the difference between family resources and educational costs.
 Final consideration for all financial aid occurs only after your admission to Aurora University has been confirmed, and we have received your processed FAFSA.